All Episodes

 They might have a bodyguard who's going to rough you up.

-I mean, obviously, in the long run, the whole society collapses, but you know, because they say, oh, you know, but there's a cycle to civilization.
+I mean, obviously, in the long run, the whole society collapses, but, you know, because they say, oh, you know, but there's a cycle to civilization.

-And the cycle is feared.
+It's yes, and the cycle is fiat.

 It's all it is.

-It's feared.
+It's fiat.

-It's feared.
+It's fiat.

 That's the one thing that is common.